 Acetone, benzene, and methyl alcohol may be commonly used lab chemicals, and your investigators well trained in their safe application.
-However, should you need to relocate your laboratory, transporting such chemicals to the new site requires expertise in myriad hazardous materials (HAZMAT) regulations; inventory, labeling, and packaging requirements; and handling and chemical transport procedures.
+However, should you need to relocate your laboratory, the transporting of chemicals to the new site requires expertise in myriad hazardous materials (HAZMAT) regulations; inventory, labeling, and packaging requirements; and handling and chemical transport procedures.

 When planning to transport lab chemicals, assemble a team to oversee their relocation.
 Include your lab’s principal investigator, an Environmental Health and Safety (EHS) advisor, a move coordinator (who could be your lab’s safety director), a facilities manager, and an expert in chemical transport.
 These individuals plan and oversee the move.

-Understand HAZMAT regulations
+Understand HAZMAT Regulations

 The U.S. Department of Transportation (DOT) classifies many lab chemicals as HAZMAT.
-Transporting such chemicals requires a company registered in conformance with DOT’s HAZMAT regulations.
+Transporting hazardous chemicals requires a company registered in conformance with DOT’s HAZMAT regulations.
 JK Moving understands these regulations and manages specialty vendors to transport lab chemicals, biological materials, and specimen samples.

 “Our trained experts help identify and subsequently pack and segregate lab chemicals by DOT hazard class to ensure security and safety during transport and unloading,” explained Matt Logan, JK Senior Account Executive, Commercial Services.

-With your team ready and a HAZMAT-compliant transportation company selected, identify all chemicals to be relocated.
+With your team ready and a HAZMAT-compliant transportation company selected, identify all chemicals to be transported.
 This step can be difficult.
 Many chemicals have both trade names and generic names.
 Record all names or your shipper could be cited for illegal chemical transport.
 Emergency responders also need to know exactly what lab chemicals are in the shipment, should accidents occur.
 Properly classify all of your chemicals per DOT hazard class.
 Include an emergency response contact phone number in documentation.

 You must label every container per HAZMAT regulations and transport each chemical in an appropriate container.
 For example, methyl alcohol ships in stainless steel, while benzene ships in aluminum.
 Select a shipper that transports lab chemicals in containers manufactured to HAZMAT specs, ensures compatibility between chemical and container composition, tracks chemical type previously stored in container to avoid contamination, and adheres to filling limits.